-The Galaxy Fold is a phone that elicits mixed emotions.
-On the one hand, there’s the sheer wonder and excitement of holding the first foldable phone people can buy — and seeing it transform from a 4.6-inch handset to a 7.3-inch tablet and back again.
+The Samsung Galaxy Fold is a phone that elicits mixed emotions.
+On the one hand, there’s the sheer wonder and excitement of holding a foldable phone — and seeing it transform from a 4.6-inch handset to a 7.3-inch tablet and back again.
 That excitement continues when you see an app that's running on the front screen instantly pop up on the larger display, and when you start running three apps at once on the bigger canvas.

 The other emotion is trepidation.
-Even though Samsung has made several enhancements to make the Galaxy Fold more durable since it delayed the device’s launch back in April, the company strongly suggests that you use a light touch when pressing on the display.
+Even though Samsung has made several enhancements to make the Galaxy Fold more durable since it delayed the device’s launch, the company strongly suggests that you use a light touch when pressing on the display.
 Then there’s the emotional sticker shock when you realize that this phone costs nearly $2,000.

-As I used the Galaxy Fold for over a week, I vacillated between all of these emotions – and kept coming back to a single question: Who is the Galaxy Fold made for?
+As I used the device for this Samsung Galaxy Fold review, I vacillated between all of these emotions – and kept coming back to a single question: Who is the Galaxy Fold made for?
 The answer is: Very brave and very well-off early adopters who are willing to live with a product that feels like a refined prototype.

 Galaxy Fold specs